Joker (character): Character biography

 In DC's The New 52, a 2011 relaunch of its titles following Flashpoint, the Joker has his own face cut off.
 He disappears for a year, returning to launch an attack on Batman's extended family in "Death of the Family" so he and Batman can be the best hero and villain they can be.
 At the end of the storyline, the Joker falls off a cliff into a dark abyss.
 The Joker returns in the 2014 storyline "Endgame" in which he brainwashes the Justice League into attacking Batman, believing he has betrayed their relationship.
 The story implies that the Joker is immortal—having existed for centuries in Gotham as a cause of tragedy after exposure to a substance the Joker terms "dionesium"—and is able to regenerate from mortal injuries.
 "Endgame" restores the Joker's face, and also reveals that he knows Batman's secret identity.
 The story ends with the apparent deaths of Batman and the Joker at each other's hands, though it is revealed that they were both resurrected in a life-restoring Lazarus Pit, without their memories.

 During the "Darkseid War" (2015–2016) storyline, Batman uses Metron's Mobius Chair to find out the Joker's real name; the chair's answer leaves Batman in disbelief.
 In the DC Universe: Rebirth (2016) one-shot, Batman informs Hal Jordan that the chair told him there were three individual Jokers, not just one.
-This revelation was the basis for the miniseries Batman: Three Jokers (2020), written by Geoff Johns with art by Jason Fabok.
-Three Jokers reveals that the three Jokers, who work in tandem, include "The Criminal", a methodical mastermind based on the Golden Age Joker; "The Clown", a goofy prankster based on the Silver Age Joker; and "The Comedian", a psychopathic killer based on the Modern Age Joker.
-The Comedian orchestrates the deaths of the other two Jokers and reveals himself as the original.
+This revelation was the basis for the then-ambiguously canon miniseries Batman: Three Jokers (2020), written by Geoff Johns with art by Jason Fabok.
+Three Jokers reveals that the three Jokers, who work in tandem, include "The Criminal", a methodical mastermind based on the Golden Age Joker; "The Clown", a goofy prankster based on the Silver Age Joker; and "The Comedian", a sadistic psychopath based on the Modern Age Joker.
+The Comedian orchestrates the deaths of the other two Jokers but does not reveal if he is the original.
 The miniseries ends with the revelation that Batman knows the Joker's true identity.

+In Chip Zdarsky's run on Batman, the Joker returns to Gotham and works to unearth Batman's hidden Zur-En-Arrh personality, with Doctor Daniel Captio—revealed to be the mentor of both Bruce Wayne and the Joker alike—claiming that everything the Joker has done over the years has been part of this plan.
+In "The Joker Year One" arc, Zdarsky also provided his own explanation of the "Three Jokers" plotline by revealing the "Three Jokers" are actually three separate personalities—the "clown," the "demon," and the "cold death"—the Joker created within his mind under Captio's mentorship.